bbulkow/FastLED-idf/README.md

 The code in ESP-IDF seems to really like using the pattern of having a macro for a default constructor.
 In the case of initializing the RMT structure, if I did it "by hand" and used the -O2 compile option, I got instability.
-When I switched to using their constructure, which seems the same to me generally, I get a stable build.
-I now wonder if this was some of the issue around not using the IRQ....
+The code is now written to do different things in different versions.

 ## issues regarding ESP-IDF 4.1 and private interrupt handler